Books edited by Harold Underdown

 The Purple Crayon | PC Editorial Services | Rates and services | Resume | Testimonials

-This list covers books I have edited at Charlesbridge, Orchard Books, and Macmillan Children's Books, along with a few from my freelance days.
+This list covers books I have edited at Charlesbridge, Orchard Books, and Macmillan Children's Books, along with a few from my early freelance days.
 It is by no means a complete list, but a representative sampling.
-It is also not up to date--I have not had time to add to it since early 2002.
 Some books are no longer in print, but all should be available through your local library.
 Enjoy them!
 Additional information and a JPEG image of the front cover are available for some books, where it says "(Information and an image)."

 Please look elsewhere for information on the book I wrote: The Complete Idiot's Guide to Publishing Children's Books.